Murder of George Gutteridge: Kennedy

 Browne gave him a job as a handyman and bookkeeper in his Clapham garage in 1927.
 Kennedy slept in a room at the back of the workshop.
 They would go out together seeking cars to steal.

 Kennedy was married to a woman from West Kirby on 18 January 1928 (after the murder).
 They only had one week together prior to his arrest.

-At some point he had been a member of Sinn Fein and boasted of killing two Black and Tans in Ireland.
+At some point he had been a member of Sinn Féin and claimed to have killed two Black and Tans during the Troubles in Ireland.

 The crime

-On 26 September 1927 PC Gutteridge returned home at 6pm after his day shift.
+On 26 September 1927, PC Gutteridge returned home at 6pm after his day shift.
 After a meal with his family he left at 11pm for a night shift.
 Apart from his usual police uniform he wore his police cape, to keep out the cold night air.
-He met his colleague PC Sydney James Taylor, who was based at Lambourne End, at Howe Green on the B175 at 3am.
+He met his colleague PC Sydney James Taylor, who was based at Lambourne End, at Howe Green (Havering) on the B175 at 3am.
 They parted around 3.25am and Gutteridge began to walk home.